2g4y1/mincoin_install_script/README.md

 # mincoin_install_script

-use this script to setup mincoin un linux :)
+#use this script to setup mincoin un linux :)
+#Copy paste one command at once

 #add user mincoin